k2sebeom/pymodi_galaga/README.md

     $ pip install pymodi
     $ pip install pygame

-Once you have all the files, prepare your MODI controller, prepared as explained above.
+Once you have all the files, prepare your MODI controller prepared as explained above.
 Connect the controller to your device, and start the game!

     $ python galaga.py